 The natural diet of the painted turtle includes a significant amount of snails.
 Therefore, there is no danger to your pet.

-However, be wary of overfeeding your snails a diet high in protein or phosphorus, since this may lead to serious health problems.
+However, be wary of overfeeding your painted turtles a diet high in protein or phosphorus since this may lead to serious health problems.

 Which Other Turtles Eat Snails?